gryadka/js/README.md

 from the same proposer (otherwise nothing bad happens because Paxos holds consistency in the presence of concurrent proposers).

-So the problem of leader election reduces to the problem how to land most of the user updates to the same node.
+So the problem of leader election reduces to the problem of how to land most of the user updates to the same node.
 It can be solved on the above layer with [Microsoft Orleans](https://github.com/dotnet/orleans), [Uber RingPop](https://github.com/uber/ringpop-node) or any other consistent hashing routing approach.

 #### Sharding

-Sharding is a way to split big key space into disjoint smaller key spaces and host each of them on each own instance of the system in order to overcome the size limitations.
+Sharding is a way to split big key space into disjoint smaller key spaces and host each of them on their own instance of the system in order to overcome the size limitations.
 The procedure of splitting and joining key spaces should not affect correctness of the concurrent key updates operations.

 The straightforward approach is to use transactions to simultaneously put a tombstone to the big key space instance of the system and to init smaller key space with the tombed value.
-Once all the key are migrated and all the clients switch to the new key/space topology then it's safe to drop the tombstoned key/values from the original key space.
+Once all the keys are migrated and all the clients switch to the new key/space topology then it's safe to drop the tombstoned key/values from the original key space.

 So sharding can be also pushed to the client side.